shark-cat6005/shark-cat6005/README.md

 - I’m not fluent in English, so I mostly use AI for translation.

-- I use AI to help with programming, but for **Minecraft scripting**, I don’t rely on AI.
+- I use AI to help with programming, I don’t rely on AI.
   - Please don’t misunderstand me as someone who can only use AI and doesn’t know the basics.
 I’m just lazy, and when the problem is easy, I use AI.
 Of course, my skills are better than AI’s.

 - にゃー